higherordinal/FlavorConnect/README.md

 **Note:** The codebase has been optimized specifically for Docker and XAMPP environments.
 For production deployment, a separate version is available in the `production` folder that's specifically optimized for production environments.

 For deployment details, see the [DEPLOYMENT_GUIDE.md](production/DEPLOYMENT_GUIDE.md) file in the production folder.
+While the production deployment files and documentation are incomplete, they still provide helpful guidance for setting up a production environment.

 ## Database Configuration